Skyl3r/bakeyourself/README.md

 __CakeOpenController()__
 Call from within a templatee to go to the controller for that template.
 Will create a file if one doesn't exist.
 The controller name is assumed to be the same as the folder name that the template file is within.

+### To Do
+1. Support Tables
+2. Support bin/bake for code generation